 +

-You read this far, so here’s a little secret for ya: In 2014 sometimes, I wrote the above bit about seeing Phish in the early ’90s.
+You read this far, so here’s a little secret for ya: In 2014 sometime, I wrote the above bit about seeing Phish in the early ’90s.
 Whenever I’d re-read it I’d feel like there was something about how naturally it came out that made me think there was more there.
 Such thoughts ultimately led to Chaotic Good, published nearly a decade later in 2023.